glampert/vclpp/README.md

  Options are:
   -h, --help     Prints this message and exits.
   -j, --vcljunk  Adds the standard VCL prologue/epilogue junk to the output.
+  -x, --fixcexpr Tries to resolve constant expressions involving literals, like 1+2.
 </pre>

 Providing the `-j` or `--vcljunk` flag will cause the tool to add the frequently used